EduardoRodriguesF/quartz/doc/quartz.1.md

 The editor it uses is configured through *config* command, which is **vim(1)** by default.

+The options are as follows:

 **\-\-editor** *EDITOR*
 : Defines the editor to be used for that run, overriding the **quartz** settings.

 ## url
 Manage current endpoint's URL.

+The options are as follows:

 **\-\-get**
 : Display the URL.